wehu/mo/README.md

 # mo

-mo is an attempt to copy node.js's architecture on top of libuv and guile.
+mo is an attempt to copy node.js's architecture based on guile and libuv.
-By guile, it's funny to program in scheme in a platform like node.js.
+On top of guile and libuv, it's funny to program in scheme in a platform like node.js.
 User will benefit from both scheme language features and asynchronous IO.

 This project is under heavy development.